chriskirknielsen/2020/src/en/posts/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 # Using a global data file instead

 I couldn’t make it work.
-Maybe I need more cafeine but couldn't figure out where to start, sorry!
+Maybe I need more caffeine but couldn't figure out where to start, sorry!